Blade Runner (soundtrack): Esper Edition

 The Esper bootleg edition was expanded in 2017 and renamed the Esper 'Retirement' Edition, consisting of six discs (five CD-DA and one DVD-ROM).
 It incorporated the missing tracks from the trilogy release.

-Other authors and iTunes, state the Gail Laughton piece is called "Pompeii 76 A.D." from his album Harps Of The Ancient Temples.
+Other authors, and iTunes, state the Gail Laughton piece is called "Pompeii 76 A.D." from his album Harps Of The Ancient Temples.

 Legacy

-The film score & soundtrack are widely considered as "genius", "classic" and one of the best of all time.
-In 2019, Pitchfork rated it as the best film score of all time out of 50, stating "it's shocking to consider that Blade Runner did not get nominated for the Best Picture Academy Award, or any other major Oscars.
+The film score and soundtrack is widely considered a "classic" and "genius" work of art and one of the best of all time.
+In 2019, Pitchfork rated it the best film score of all time out of 50, stating "it's shocking to consider that Blade Runner did not get nominated for the Best Picture Academy Award, or any other major Oscars.
 Equally bewildering is the fact that Vangelis won Best Original Score for 1981's conventionally pretty Chariots of Fire, but wasn't even honorably mentioned for his far richer contributions to Blade Runner".
 In 2020, The Guardian included it among 10 best film soundtracks.
 In 2021, the "Main Titles" was rated as the greatest synth sound of all time out of 40 by Computer Music.
-In 2022, the Future Music magazine placed the soundtrack as 1st among "10 of the most incredible synth film soundtracks from Hollywood history".
+In 2022, the Future Music magazine placed the soundtrack first among "10 of the most incredible synth film soundtracks from Hollywood history".

 In 2017, a sequel to Blade Runner was released, Blade Runner 2049.
 Hans Zimmer and Benjamin Wallfisch collaborated on the Blade Runner 2049 score, and the original Blade Runner soundtrack served as inspiration for their work.
 The composers included a Yamaha CS-80 analog synthesizer among the instruments in an effort to maintain stylistic continuity with Vangelis's original 1982 film score.
 Zimmer said of the soundtrack: "Ridley [Scott] is a hard act to follow – as is Vangelis.
 While Ben [Wallfisch] was four years old, I had actually experienced all of this.
 We watched and literally, as we stopped watching, we decided on the palette.
 We decided this wasn't going to be an orchestral thing.
 The story spoke to us."
 The sequel score includes a fairly faithful remake of the original "Tears in Rain" (retitled "Tears in the Rain") and borrows many musical cues from the original Vangelis score throughout, including its frequent use of pitch bending.